yefuwang/font.sbs/README.md

 # sbs.slim font

-In its current state, sbs.slim is a project for DMA 65 at Irvine Valley College.
-The author intends to continue this work after the course completes.
+The font sbs.slim started as a project for DMA 65 at Irvine Valley College.
+The author continues with the work as part of DMA 91 (Portfolio Development).
+The development work is unfinished at this time.

 ## Design Principles